MigsSalazar/TypescriptEnigma/README.md

 Usage: ts-node .\\Main.ts [-msg] [-p] [-mtr] [-rftr]

 Options:
-    -msg        Message you wish to encrypt with the enigma machine.
-Only alphabetical characters will be encrypted.
-All others, including numbers and white spaces, will be left as is.
-                Leave blank to use "Test Message"
+    -msg        Message you wish to encrypt with the enigma machine Leave blank to use "Test Message"

     -p          Plug board configuration.
-Expected to be a string of 26 letters, where each letter of the alphabet is used once, and each 2 letters creates a plug board pair.
+Expected to be "none" or a string of 26 letters, where each letter of the alphabet is used once, and each 2 letters creates a plug board pair.
                 Example:
                     ABCDEF...
                     will create plug board pairs of
                     A<->B, C<->D, E<->F...
-                If flag not provided, then no plug board will be used.
+                If flag not provided, then a random plugboard configuration will be used.
-                If set to empty string "", a random configuration will be used.
+                If set to "none", a plugboard will not be used.

     -mtr        Motor configuration.
 Expects a comma delimited list of 3-5 motor motor configurations where each motor configuration is a tuple of